AP6YC/AdaptiveResonance.jl/paper/paper.md

 There exist a myriad of open implementations of ART algorithms that are the result of reproducibility efforts in the ART literature.
 The Boston University Department of Cognitive and Neural Systems (CNS) Technology Laboratory software repository contains many one of the largest collections of algorithms and utilities related to ART, principally implemented in the MATLAB and C++ programming languages, from demonstrations of the learning laws of ART to implementations of ART and ARTMAP modules [@CNS_Software].
-However, this repository serves as a codebase for the reproducibility of the software's associated CNS papers rather than as a single unified framework for ART implementations.
+However, this repository serves as a codebase for the reproducibility of the software associated CNS papers rather than as a single unified framework for ART implementations.

 The Missouri University of Science and Technology Applied Computational Intelligence Laboratory (ACIL) hosts a myriad of individual ART algorithm implementations on its public GitHub group repository page [@ACIL_GitHub], chiefly implemented in the MATLAB and Python programming languages.
 Though these ART algorithms are designed for open use, so too do they principally serve the reproducibility of their associated ACIL papers.